apache/logging-log4j2/src/site/markdown/security.md

 #### Log4j 2.x mitigation

-Implement one of the following mitigation techniques:

-* Java 8 (or later) users should upgrade to release 2.17.0.
-* Java 7 users should upgrade to release 2.12.3.
+Upgrade to Log4j 2.3.1 (for Java 6), 2.12.3 (for Java 7), or 2.17.0 (for Java 8 and later).

-Alternatively, this can be mitigated in configuration:
+Alternatively, this infinite recursion issue can be mitigated in configuration:

 * In PatternLayout in the logging configuration, replace Context Lookups like `${ctx:loginId}` or `$${ctx:loginId}` with Thread Context Map patterns (%X, %mdc, or %MDC).
 * Otherwise, in the configuration, remove references to Context Lookups like `${ctx:loginId}` or `$${ctx:loginId}` where they originate